 Continuous vs. on-demand performance profiling

-The most obvious benefits of such approach are:
+The most obvious benefits of such an approach are:

 - Constant access to various current and historical performance profiles for troubleshooting and optimization.